kimeguida/ProCare/README.md

 (procare) $ python -c "import procare"
 (procare) $ python -c "from procare.open3d.open3d.geometry import read_point_cloud"
 ```
-No errors means the installation has been successful.
+No error means the installation has been successful.

 ### Test ProCare
 Alignement is performed with the python script procare_launcher.py